Nardos-serkalem/Savoiria-search-engine/README.md

 # **Savoiria Search Engine**
+**Savoiria** is derived from the French word "Savoir," which means "knowledge" or "to know."
+This search engine aims to bring knowledge to users by providing relevant Wikipedia summaries, images, and ranking them based on cosine similarity to the search query.

 A custom search engine that fetches relevant Wikipedia summaries, images, and ranks them based on cosine similarity to your search query.